Sagoia/GLOVE/README.md

 The compiler minimum version that this project is built with, is GCC 4.9.3, although earlier versions may work.

 Windows:

 Install at least Visual Studio 2015 Community.

+iOS:

+Download and extract Vulkan SDK for iOS and macOS from https://vulkan.lunarg.com/sdk/home

 ## External Repositories Dependencies